 Capital assets, which include property, plant, and equipment, are reported in the applicable governmental activities column in the government-wide financial statements.
-Capital assets are defined by the District as assets with an initial, individual cost of \$5,000 or more and on estimated useful life in excess of one year.
+Capital assets are defined by the District as assets with an initial, individual cost varying by classification and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of the donation.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset life are not capitalized.

 Depreciation is provided in amounts sufficient to relate the cost of the depreciable assets to operations over their estimated service lives on the straight-line basis.
-The service lives by type of asset are as follows:
+The service lives and capitalization threshold by type of asset are as follows:

+Service Capitalization

+Life Threshold

+Land and improvements N/A All

-Buildings and other improvements 15-80 years
+Buildings and other improvements 15-80 years Above \$50,000

-Vehicles 7-20 years
+Vehicles 7-20 years Above \$25,000

-Equipment 5-10 years
+Equipment 5-10 years Above \$25,000